 Example : Handling Stateful Objects This example shows how to modify pickling behavior for a class.
 The TextReader class opens a text file, and returns the line number and line

-contents each time its readline() method is called.

 1.If a TextReader instance is pickled, all attributes except the file object member are saved.